 This girl's parents are old enough to have seen, in the West, civil rights, women's rights and climate change protest movements — the likes of which India desperately needs.
 It didn't take long that day before this girl was challenging the boys over their greater right to be our guides.
 I got the impression she needs no outside visitors to inspire her or to educate her about the reality of the climate crisis.
 She appeared very capable of taking on the challenges that must be met if India's indigenous people are ever to have the rights they deserve.

-Learn more about the Bhil people.If you enjoyed reading this opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee" to help us cover the cost of hosting our web site.
+Learn more about the Bhil people.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!